aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-blob/_index.md

 ### **Add Image as BLOB in Presentation**
 With methods from the [**ImageCollection**](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ImageCollection) class and [**ImageCollection** ](https://reference.aspose.com/slides/nodejs-java/aspose.slides/ImageCollection) class, you can add a large image as a stream to get it treated as a BLOB.

-This Javascript code shows you how to add a large image through the BLOB process:
+This JavaScript code shows you how to add a large image through the BLOB process:

 ```javascript
 var pathToLargeImage = "large_image.jpg";